 - 1= Day, month and year are precisely coded; we have good information on the event. - 2= Day is assigned; month and year are precisely coded.
-The assigned date can either be one of several events that can be classified as the last; it can be the last day in a period when several fatalities have been reported jointly or it can be an event that different sources claim occurred on different dates. - 3= Day is unknown; month and year are precisely coded.
+The assigned date can either be one of several events that can be classified as the first; it can be the last day in a period when several fatalities have been reported jointly or it can be an event that different sources claim occurred on different dates. - 3= Day is unknown; month and year are precisely coded.
 The day is known to be in a given month, but we are missing information on an exact date.
-Day is then set to the last day of the month. - 4= Month is assigned; year is coded precisely. - 5= Day and month are unknown, year is coded precisely. - 6= Year is assigned.
+Day is then set to the first day of the month. - 4= Month is assigned; year is coded precisely.
+Day is set as the first day of the assigned month.

+5= Day and month are unknown, year is coded precisely.
+Day and month are set as the 1 January of the coded year.

+6= Year is assigned.
 There is a wide disagreement between different sources, so that not even year can be coded precisely.
-The end year is assigned based on subjective judgment. - 7= Year is missing.
-No information on the end date is available; Enddate is set to 31 December of the last year recorded in the conflict.
+The start year is assigned based on subjective judgment.

+7= Year is missing.
+No information on the start date is available; Startdate is set to 1 January of the first year recorded in the conflict.